nstanford5/ticket-sales/ticket-sales.md

 Let's move back to the Reach file and actually create our API function.

-This program ends up being short and compact because of the `parallelReduce` control structure that we'll implement to allow access to our API functions in a looping construct.
+This program ends up being short and compact because of the `{!rsh} parallelReduce` control structure that we'll implement to allow access to our API functions in a looping construct.

 In this case, we want the loop to allow the function to be callable until the contract is out of tokens.
 This is an important piece of information for our design.
 ```